JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 Other ecosystem tools exist for part of that feature set.
 None target the full feature set of `create`.

+In general, `create`'s approach is differentiated from previous projects by:

+- Producing outputs -including files and more- in a generalized format ([Direct Creations](./runtime/creations#direct-creations))
+- Allowing sub-templates that can be individually swapped individually and add to each other ([Blocks](./concepts/blocks))

 :::danger
 Most of these project comparisons have not yet been vetted by maintainers on the projects.
 They might be wildly inaccurate.